1963–64 FA Cup: Semi-finals

 The semi-final matches were played on Saturday, 14 March 1964 with no replays required.
-Preston North End and West Ham United came through the semi final round to meet at Wembley.
+Preston North End and West Ham United came through the semi-final round to meet at Wembley.
+Swansea Town was featuring in the semi-finals for the first time since 1926.

 Final

 The 1964 FA Cup final was contested by Preston North End and West Ham United at Wembley on Saturday, 2 May 1964.
 The match finished 3–2 to West Ham, with the winning goal being scored in the 90th minute.